-As noted, many times, the MPD is committed to providing every individual with exemplary police service and assisting individuals who have difficulty communicating or reporting crimes to law enforcement.
+The Department is committed to providing every individual with exemplary police service and assisting individuals who have difficulty communicating or reporting crimes to law enforcement.
 In many cases, police officers are the first to encounter individuals that are unable to communicate effectively due to a limited English proficiency and/or discomfort talking with officers from outside a particular group with which they identify.
-General Order 304.18 provides details of members' obligation to provide language services, even when a member of the Special Liaison Branch is not available to respond.
+General Order 304.18 provides details of member's obligation to provide language services, even when a member of the Special Liaison Branch is not available to respond.

-The department strives to provide every individual with a means of open communication.
-One of the department's many tools to enhance communication is the Special Liaison Branch (SLB).
-The SLB is located at 801 Shepherd Street, NW, Washington, DC, 20011 and can be reached at (202) 727-5427.
-It falls under the Strategic Change Division of the Executive Office of the Chief of Police.
-The SLB consists of the following units, which are available 24 hours a day to assist members in need:
+The Department strives to provide every individual with a means of open communication.
+One of the Department's many tools to enhance communication is the Special Liaison Branch (SLB).
+SLB falls under the Patrol Service North of the Office of the Patrol Operations Chief and consists of the following units, which are available 24 hours a day to assist members in need:

-- African Affairs Liaison Unit (AALU) (202) 727-9099 - Asian Liaison Unit (ALU): (202) 724-8009 - Deaf and Hard of Hearing Liaison Unit (DHHU): (202) 553-7874 - Interfaith Liaison Unit (IFLU) (202) 727-9099
+- Asian Liaison Unit (ALU)

+- Deaf and Hard of Hearing Liaison Unit (DHHU)

-- Latino Liaison Unit (LLU): (202) 673-4445 - Lesbian, Gay, Bisexual, and Transgender Liaison Unit (LGBTLU): (202) 727-5427
+- Latino Liaison Unit (LLU)

+- Lesbian, Gay, Bisexual, and Transgender Liaison Unit (LGBTLU)

+- Interfaith Liaison Unit (IFLU)

+- African Affairs Liaison Unit (AALU)

 Each of these units has "core" and "affiliate" members.
-Core members are members assigned directly to an SLB unit, whereas affiliate members are members assigned to various units throughout the department who have special liaison training and experience with the unit or units with which they are affiliated.
-SLB members and affiliate members are often available within a district on any given shift.

-If you are in need of services from SLB or an individual directly requests an SLB unit, you should make a notification through the dispatcher immediately and request that an SLB unit respond to your scene.
+"Core" members are members assigned directly to an SLB unit, whereas "affiliate" members are members assigned to various units throughout the department and have special liaison training and experience with the unit or units with which they are affiliated.
+SLB members or affiliate members are often available within the district on any given shift.
+If you are in need of services from SLB or an individual directly requests an SLB unit you should make a notification through the dispatcher immediately and request an SLB unit respond to your scene.